 Want to give ollas a try?

 I’m using ollas from Growoya.
-I’ve used them in different areas around my garden, and have found them the best way to water outdoor potted plants.
+I’ve used them in different areas around my garden and have found them the best way to water outdoor potted plants.
 If you would like more information about using ollas, check out their website.
-Use code GROWING for a small discount.

 Thank you for the recommendation on the Growoya.
 I’m ordering one today!
 They really should provide you a discount code since you’re helping advertise for them.